Fellowships & Scholarships

 “The Truman application was a tremendous opportunity to reflect on my motivations, my values, and my aspirations in public service.
 The process was challenging and intimidating at times, but I came away with a greater confidence in my purpose and in my voice.”

-Students of any class year or major - especially juniors, seniors, & recent grads - curious to learn more about the Knight-Hennessy Scholars program at Stanford are warmly encouraged to join this official webinar!Knight-Hennessy Scholars at Stanford University is a multidisciplinary, multicultural graduate scholarship program.
+Students of any class year or major - especially juniors, seniors, & recent grads - curious to learn more about the Knight-Hennessy Scholars program at Stanford are warmly encouraged to join this official webinar!Knight-Hennessy Scholars is a fully-endowed, multidisciplinary leadership development program for graduate students at Stanford University.